 Observe the pattern in the relationship of our Lord Jesus Christ with his disciples.
 From consolation messages, the Lord goes back to the cross; and from the cross, he moves to consolation.
 It is like a circle maturing in the believer's final victory, which happens when we sleep in the Lord.

 A couple of Scriptural examples will do for today's reflection.
 First is the account of the Lord's Transfiguration in Matthew 17:1-5, which was preceded by the discussion about the crucifixion of the Christ, plus the cross that will mark the life of the disciples (Mt 16:21-28).

 Second is the miracle that happened when the Lord told Peter to go to the sea, cast a hook, take the first fish he catches, open its mouth.
 There will be a shekel, enough to pay for his tax and Peter's (see Mt 17: 24-27).
 Of course, everything happened as the Lord had told Peter.
 This subtle miracle was preceded by a saddening message from the lips of the Lord regarding his crucifixion.
 Scripture tells us the disciples' mood after listening to that message: "They were greatly distressed" (Mt 17:23).

 Perhaps, this reminds us that, “When the night is darkest, the dawn is near,” just like when the day is brightest, the dusk is near.

 I advise people: spiritual consolation has a price—the cross.
 The cross has a reward—glory.

-Hence, God isn’t going to let you suffer what is beyond your ability.
-Remember, when it seems too difficult to bear, your consolation is near.
+Hence, God isn't going to let you suffer what is beyond your ability.
+Remember, when it seems too painful to bear, your consolation is near.

 Tuck this word in your heart: “My [God’s] grace is sufficient for you.”
 (2 Cor 12:9)